Caufriez Hypopressive Gymnastics

 INDICATIONS

-GAH is also widely used for rehabilitative or preventive purposes even in the cases listed below even if at the moment no studies have been conducted capable of proving or denying its effectiveness:
+Gah is also used for rehabilitative or preventive purposes also in the cases listed below even if at the moment there have been no studies capable of prove or deny their effectiveness:

 • prevention of pelvic organ prolapse [15]by Viñaspre Hernández, R. Ruiz.
 Efficacy of hypopressive abdominal gymnastics in rehabilitating the pelvic floor of women.
 A systematic review.
 Spanish Urological Acts.
 English Edition.
 42.9 … Continue reading